Use Copy Paste Manager faster

 ShortcutAction

-↑ / ↓Move between All and your collections.
+↑ / ↓Move between All and your saved collections.

-EscapeClose sidebar and return to the item list.
+EscapeClose collections and return to the clip list.

-Delete / BackspaceDelete the highlighted collection (items are kept).
+Delete / BackspaceDelete the highlighted collection.
+The clips stay in history.

 Add to Collection dialog